zcemys1/comp0034-tutorials/activities/week6/6-3-templates.md

 server infrastructure.
 Refer to the [Bootstrap documentation for the code you need to add](https://getbootstrap.com/docs/5.3/getting-started/introduction/#quick-start).
 You need an active internet connection while your app is running to use this method.
-For this activity to avoid any issues the current version (as at the time of writing) has been downloaded from https://getbootstrap.com/docs/5.3/getting-started/download/
+For this activity to avoid any issues, the current version (as at the time of writing) has been downloaded from https://getbootstrap.com/docs/5.3/getting-started/download/

 Flask apps have a folder named **static**.
 You place files that don't change while the app is running such as CSS,